nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/movement-disorders.md

 - Multiple Sclerosis (MS): is an autoimmune disorder in which the protective sheath covering some neurons (called myelin) is damaged.
 Neurons with damaged myelin disrupt electrical communications that are necessary for normal movement and coordination.

 A few common features of these neuromuscular disorders are that they all involve brain neurons, they share many symptoms, and they are all difficult to diagnose in their early stages.
-Identifying key genomic, genetic, transcriptomic or proteomic differences between these movement-related disorders may help identify underlying disease mechanisms or biomarkers to aide in early diagnosis and/or targeted drug development.
+Identifying key genomic, genetic, transcriptomic or proteomic differences between these conditions may help identify underlying disease mechanisms or biomarkers to aide in early diagnosis and/or targeted drug development.

 In this use case, we demonstrate the utility of the [CFDE portal](https://app.nih-cfde.org) in identifying and extracting suitable datasets of human origin spanning the spectrum of movement-related disorders from across the CF programs.